pe-solutions/pe-dlang/README.md

 <p align="center"><img src="logo.png"></p>

-I followed the [DMD](https://dlang.org/) since early 2004 when its tiny community was still divided by the Phobos/Tango debate.
+I followed the [DMD](https://dlang.org/) since early 2004 when the Phobos/Tango _"Great Divide"_ debate was still prevalent.

 **WIP**...
 My _former repository_ (more than 60 Project Euler problems particularly solve in D sofar) is currently under heavy **Refactoring** and will be soon commited here.